top of page

 Tethered i a charcoal pencil and pan pastel drawing of a woman entwined with a tree.

 An insatiable curiosity and desire for deep understanding fuel my work as an artist.
-As part of my process, I have studied dance throughout my life for an accurate understanding of how the body moves, and also to understand how to transcend the physical body.
-Equally important to my work has been my deep exploration of art history on the post-graduate level and ultimately as a professor of the subject for nearly 20 years.
+As part of my process, I studied dance throughout my life for a visceral and experiential understanding of how the body moves, and to understand how to transcend the physical body.
+I have seen many dance performances and have traveled extensively to see art in person.
+Equally important to my work has been my deep exploration of art history on the post-graduate level and ultimately as an art history professor for nearly twenty years with ancient art, non-western art, and the Italian Renaissance as my areas of special interest.
+Painters who inspire me are John Singer-Sargent and Gerhard Richter.

 bottom of page